i2p/i2p.www/i2p2www/blog/2016/06/01/I2P-Summer-Dev.draft.rst

 {% trans -%}
-We are pleased to announce that this summer, I2P will be embarking on a development programme aimed at improving the privacy software ecosystem, both for developers wanting to leverage I2P in their applications, and for users trying to configure and run their apps through I2P.
+We are pleased to announce that this summer, I2P will be embarking on a development program aimed at improving the privacy software ecosystem.
+Our goal is to make life easier both for developers wanting to leverage I2P in their applications, and for users trying to configure and run their apps through I2P.
 {%- endtrans %}

 {% trans -%}